swcarpentry/matlab-novice-inflammation/episodes/02-scripts.md

 {: .matlab}

 When saving plots to disk,
-it's a good idea to turn off their visibility as MATLAB plots them.
+it's sometimes useful to turn off their visibility as MATLAB plots them.
+For example, we might not want to view the figures in MATLAB, and not displaying the figures could make the script run faster.

 Let's add a couple of lines of code to do this:

 ~~~